 1 Hart Plaza

-Hart Plaza is an outdoor, urban recreation area on the Detroit River Front featuring the iconic ‘Transcending’ monument dedicated to the labor movement and strength of the men and women who built Detroit.
+Hart Plaza is an outdoor, urban recreation area on the Detroit River Front featuring the iconic ‘Transcending’ monument (pictured above) dedicated to the labor movement and strength of the men and women who built Detroit.

 General Motors Renaissance Center